ErikaDva/CRC_MasterThesis/README.md

 #### 1.1 Data availability

-The publicly available raw sequencing data from CRC studies were used in this analysis and are available on the European Nucleotide Archive (ENA) at EMBL-EBI.
+The publicly available raw sequencing data from CRC studies were used in this analysis and are available on the European Nucleotide Archive (ENA) at EMBL-EBI except for the Indian cohort, which was downloaded from the NCBI BioProject database.

 | Study | Country | Accession number(s) |
 | --- | --- | --- |